jsenv/jsenv-template-pwa/readme.md

-# Jsenv template progressive web application
+# Jsenv template for PWA (Progressive Web Application)

 Template to create a GitHub repository for a progressive web application.